-Spring equinox fell at the weekend; a time of balance between light and dark.
-The days are gradually getting warmer and the sun has shone brightly over the south of England for the last couple of days.
+It's a time of balance between light and dark.
+The days are gradually getting cooler and the sun has shone less brightly over the south of England for the last couple of days.

-The sun has many wonderful benefits, so being out in it and amongst nature supports our health in immeasurable ways.
-Of course, among the most well known benefits is our body’s ability to synthesise vitamin D from the sun’s rays on our skin.
+The sun has many wonderful benefits, so being out in it and amongst nature supports our health in immeasurable ways and we can certainly enjoy some beautiful, sunny days in Autumn and winter.
+Among the most well known benefits of the sun, is our body’s ability to synthesise vitamin D from the UV rays on our skin.
+But it's not quite as simple of getting out on a sunny day during these cooler months.

 It’s all in the angle

 And that angle is 50° or higher to be precise.
 This refers to the angle at which the sun sits in the sky above the horizon.
 In order for us synthesise vitamin D, it’s crucial that the UVB rays reach us through the atmosphere and this only occurs when the sun is at an angle of at least 50°.
-In the UK this generally occurs between 10.30am and 3.30pm from May to late August, but it’s important to know it’s not for the entire 5 hour duration in the earlier months and of course, we are still in March.
+In the UK this generally occurs between 10.30am and 3.30pm from May to late August, but it’s important to know it’s not for the entire 5 hour duration in the earlier months and latter months.

 Here’s a handy diagram to help you visualise this: